Frank Lee Martin Journalism Library

 The Frank Lee Martin Journalism Library, located at the Reynolds Journalism Institute, houses the largest academic collection of journalism-related materials in the world.
 It is part of the University of Missouri library system.
 Library Hours

 As the journalism library moves into its second century its history melds with its future, providing the most technologically advanced tools, experiential and collaborative space (both physical and virtual) of any academic library operating today.

 Call 573-882-7502 Monday through Thursday between 8 a.m. to 8 p.m. and Friday, 8 a.m. to 5 p.m.
-You can also email the Journalism Librarian, Sandy Schiefer, for assistance with research and library services.
+You can also email Vera Elwood, head of the Journalism library, for assistance with research and library services.

 The Journalism Library still subscribes to a few domestic and international print newspapers, but the majority of our news content is now digitally accessed.
 Current and historical digital news eprints, online websites, blogs, podcasts and video news can be access through third party aggregators such as Factiva, Proquest and Newsbank.